 Note: All the column headings on the Data sheet contain a filter selection arrow.
 This useful feature enables you to filter the transactions that are included on this sheet according to requirements.
 For example, the date filter options can be used to display a complete list of transactions that are dated between the first and last day of any particular month.
 The totals above the column heading row will also only include the filtered transactions that are included on the sheet.

 The following error codes may result from inaccurate input on the Data sheet and will be displayed in the Error Code column and highlighted in orange.
 The heading of the affected input column will also be highlighted in orange:

-E2 - this error code means that the account number that has been selected in column H is invalid.
-All the accounts that have been entered on the Report sheet will be included in the list boxes in column H and the error can therefore be rectified by simply selecting a valid account number from the list box.
+- E2 - this error code means that the account number selected in column H is invalid.
+All the accounts added to the Report sheet will be included in the list boxes in column H and the error can therefore be rectified by simply selecting a valid account number from the list box.
 New accounts must be created on the Report sheet before being available for selection.

 Note: Input errors may result in inaccurate petty cash calculations and it is therefore imperative that all errors are resolved before reviewing the petty cash report on the Report sheet.

 The initial petty cash or cash float opening balance needs to be recorded by entering an opening balance transaction on the Data sheet.
 The transaction date should be the month end date that precedes the initial template start date that is specified in cell D2 on the Report sheet.
 The voucher and journal number for this transaction should be nil; the supplier, reference and description should refer to the opening balance; the amount should be the opening balance amount; the "BANK" account should be selected as the account number and a tax code of "E" should be selected from the list box in the tax code column.